-The county being researched is located in southeastern North Carolina east of Interstate 95 and has a very unique history in the fact that from colonization to post-reconstruction, three distinct populations were established and well represented throughout the county: Native American, Black, and Caucasian.
+The county being researched is located in southeastern North Carolina east of Interstate 95 and has a very unique history in the fact that from colonization to post-reconstruction, three district populations were established and well represented throughout the county: Native American, African-American and Caucasian.
 Upon the decision of Brown v.
-Board of Education, schools remained segregated in this county; it was not until approximately fifteen years following this decision, voluntary desegregation began which would involve desegregating schools for Native Americans, Blacks, and Caucasians.
-The first integrated class would graduate from the main high school in 1970 (J. W. Locklear, personal communication, December 30, 2013).
+Board of Education, schools remained segregated in this county; it was not until approximately fifteen years following this decision, voluntary desegregation began which would involve desegregating schools for Native Americans, African-Americans, and Caucasians.
+The first integrated class would graduate from the main high school in 1970 (J.W.
+Locklear, personal communication, December 30, 2013).

-The alternative learning school that was studied began in one of the vacated segregated schools; this school mainly housed students with special needs until later court decisions would transition these students into their least restrictive environment (L. D. Bowen, personal communication, December 1, 2013).
+The alternative learning school that was being studied began in one of the vacated segregated schools; this school mainly housed students with special needs until later court decisions would transition these students into their least restrictive environment (L.D.
+Bowen, personal communication, December 1, 2013).
 In 2011, the alternative learning school was moved to its present location.
 Previously, this site had been one of the black high schools during segregation, next a middle school, and then an elementary school before finally reaching its current purpose (A. Cottone, personal communication, January 6, 2014).

-The "at-risk" population has grown and just as with post-reconstruction, three races still remain to be served (L. D. Bowen, personal communication, December 1, 2013).
-The need to study and address the needs of at-risk students, especially how their needs can be met by the school district's alternative learning school is delayed but has been identified as a necessity by the school district (L. D. Bowen, personal communication, December 1, 2013).
+The issues throughout the county, and society as a whole, are reflected within the school system and create greater challenges than existed as recently as fifteen years ago (L.D.
+Bowen, personal communication, December 1, 2013).
+The "at-risk" population has grown and just as with post-reconstruction, three races still remain to be served (L.D.
+Bowen, personal communication, December 1, 2013).
+The need to study and address the needs of at-risk students, especially how their needs can be met by the school district's alternative learning school is delayed but has been identified as a necessity by the school district (L.D.
+Bowen, personal communication, December 1, 2013).